Friday, February 28, 2014

 View from the roof of the new hospital

-At some point in our lives we all probably will require medical assistance in one form or another.
-It would be great if the assistance was readily available on the island.
+At some point in our lives, we all probably will require medical assistance in one form or another.
+It would be great if the assistance were readily available on the island.

 2 comments: